-Integration with seismic data and models
+Integration with geomechanical data and models

-Exploration geologists, geophysicists and reservoir engineers all need to validate their subsurface models against a permanent backdrop of incomplete data.
+Production geologists, geophysicists and reservoir engineers all need to validate their subsurface models against a permanent backdrop of incomplete data.
 Pressure drop over time in a producing field can lead to reservoir compaction, movement of the overburden and subsidence of the surface above the reservoir.
 A particularly common effect in depleting fields is fault reactivation, induced by differential compaction between adjacent compartments.
 One fault compartment is more depleted than the other.

 The tightly spaced Belridge diatomite in California has historically seen high subsidence rates up to 30 cm / year.
-Our customer has optimized waterflooding strategy in this field.
+Our customer has optimised water-flooding strategy in this field.
 Injection in the high-porosity, low-permeability diatomite has notoriously unpredictable and dynamic effects.
 Our product provides continuous updates on subsidence and uplift with millimeter precision over the entire field.
 Insights in regional and local under-, or overshooting gets converted into continuous adjustments in injection flow rates with high granularity.
 The payback of this approach has been immediate in the form of reduced incidence of well-casing damage in the field.

 Effective asset management means mitigating surface deformation and subsidence as it happens.
 This requires insight in surface dynamics regardless of daylight, cloud cover, weather and limits to safe access.
 The radar interferometry technology meets all these requirements and is widely accepted in geodetic applications.
 Since these deformation data are gathered by satellites and processed with our algorithm, we update our users’ deformation data automatically and periodically.
 For each asset’s specific requirements, we configure the radar satellite mission.
 We task data acquisition parameters on the satellite, (such as resolution, image size, wavelength and frequency of image acquisition) to best monitor our customers assets.